-Harper, Utah is a ghost town located intersection of Argyle and Nine Mile Canyons, which was located in the southern part of Duchesne County and northeast Carbon County.
+Harper, Utah is a ghost town located at the intersection of Argyle and Nine Mile Canyons, in the southern part of Duchesne County and northeast Carbon County.
 The settlement was spread out for about a mile along the canyon that winds in and out along the Carbon-Duchesne county line.

 The first settler in the area was Alfred Lund who came with his cattle and established the first homestead in Argyle Canyon in the spring of 1885.
 Another man named Tom Taylor also homesteaded in the area.

 Buffalo soldiers built a road through Nine Mile and Gate Canyons from Fort Duchesne to Price in 1886.
 This road was important as it supplied the 300 soldiers at Fort Duchesne and was linked with the nearest railhead in Price.

 The same year, the road was built, a settlement began along the trail that was first called Minnie-Maude,” named for two girls who lived there in the early days.
 A creek that feeds Nine Mile Canyon is still called Minnie Maud.
 However, maps of the time called it “Nine Mile,” as there was a distance of nine miles from Alfred Lund’s home to the Beaver Valley, his summer range.
 When the army was building the road, they also installed steel telegraph poles in the canyon.

 Afterward, a man named Ed Lee purchased Tom Taylor’s homestead and it soon became known as “Lee Station,” a stagecoach stop.
 A large barn was built to house the stage teams.

 In the 1890s, the government was busy freighting to Fort Duchesne over the Nine Mile Canyon Road, at which time, the fort was called home to 600 soldiers.
 In the meantime, more people moved into the area to take up homesteads.